ncr33245/ncr3324-s-app/README.md

 1. Ensure Python is installed on your system.
 2. Copy the script code into a Python file (e.g., `ncr3324_app.py`).
 3. Run the script using a command-line interface.
+4. Or run it though python is what i did.

 ## Usage
 1. Run the script.